fadden/CiderPress2/ndocs/top/SourceNotes.md

  6. Update the `app_version` number in `ndocs/publish.py`.
 This is used for text substitution in the descriptive text and installer links.
+ 7. If file format docs have changed, use the `ndocs/formatdoc/convert.py` script (see below).
- 7. From the command line, in the `ndocs` directory, run `publish.py` (you may need to explicitly run python if the shell isn't set up to execute scripts directly).
+ 8. From the command line, in the `ndocs` directory, run `publish.py` (you may need to explicitly run python if the shell isn't set up to execute scripts directly).
 This will update the contents of the `docs` directory and the top-level documentation (including this file) with the